SumiyaMim/outpoll-client/README.md

 - Comment: Only pro users can comment in a survey.
 - SweetAlert Notifications: Users receive SweetAlert for successful participation, comments, likes, dislikes, and reports in surveys to enhance user feedback and experience.
 - Dashboard: Surveyor can create and update surveys, view pro-user comments, and access survey responses.
 On the other hand, the admin can manage user roles, unpublish surveys, view pro-user payment history, and access survey responses.

+# The challenges I have faced for the backend -
+- Ensuring proper authorization based on user roles.
+- Pipeline aggregation.
+- Error handling.
+- To implement mongoose.